Waspasik/Test-Flask-server/README.md

 - press button 'Create'.

 #### To get a JSON with created users you must click on the link 'Show users'.

+#### Also in this repository there is a JSON file with the result of the test carried out through Postman.